open-cloud/xos/docs/dev/xproto.md

 ## Generating code from an existing xproto file

+> NOTE: To work with `xproto` please setup the python virtual environment as describred [here](local_env.md)

 Drop an xproto file in your working directory.
-You can copy and paste the following content into a file named slice.xproto.
+You can copy and paste the following content into a file named `slice.xproto`.

 ```protobuf
 message Slice (PlCoreBase){